Here are some recommendations on how to stay safe and make it home in one happy, healthy piece, after hitting the slopes this winter.

 “If the thought of wearing a helmet even crosses your mind, chances are you should put one on,” says Alexander E. Weber, MD, an orthopaedic surgeon at the Department of Orthopaedic Surgery of Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
 “It is always better to be safe and protect yourself against head injuries and concussions.”

 - Use the proper equipment.
 Always check that your bindings aren’t too tight or too loose, and make sure it all fits properly, including your boots.

 - Don’t attempt trails above your ability level, and pay attention to the weather.
 A trail that was easy for you one day may be significantly harder the next, if snow and ice conditions change.

 - Don’t ski or snowboard off-trail.
 Those caution and warning signs are there for a reason.

-If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic surgeons in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and are looking for exceptional care from renowned orthopaedic surgeons, be sure to schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.